SSQiana/MoVE/README.md

 # Mitigating Dynamic Graph Distribution Shifts via Mixture of Variational Experts

-This repository contains the official implementation of the paper "Mitigating Dynamic Graph Distribution Shifts via Mixture of Variational Experts".(WWW 2026)
+This repository contains the official implementation of the paper "Mitigating Dynamic Graph Distribution Shifts via Mixture of Variational Experts".

 ## Requirements